KiwiSaver deductions and employer contributions may change depending on your employee’s situation.

 If your employee continues deductions, you can choose to continue making employer contributions.

 When ACC pays weekly compensation to your employee, you can stop:

 - paying employer contributions.

 Employees on paid parental leave

-When an employee returns to work, you'll need to tart deductions and your contributions again.
+When an employee returns to work re-start deductions and your contributions.